The Role of Vitamins and Minerals in our Health

 Vitamin C is an essential compound that cannot be synthesized inside the body.

 Consequently, the unique source to get vitamin C is through dietary intake (e.g., fruits, vegetables).
-Sadly, the vast majority of the general population does not get sufficient amounts of this vital compound through their diet, hence the need to take supplements.
+Sadly, the vast majority of the general population does not get sufficient amounts of this vital compound through their diet, hence the need to take alternatives such as superfoods.
+An example may include Nutritional Yeast.

 Vitamin D is an essential compound that mediates numerous biochemical reactions to ensure the proper function of your organs.